dyng/ctrlsf.vim/README.md

 ## Features

 - Search and display result in a user-friendly view with adjustable context.

+- Works in both asynchronous (for Vim 8.0+) and synchronous (for old version of Vim) manner.

 - Edit mode which is incredible useful when you are doing project-wide refactoring.
 (Inspired by [vim-ags][6])